giannilmbd/dynare/doc/manual/source/the-model-file.rst

     * ``<namendo>_vs_<namexo>``, for entries of the matrix of the shocks.

-The following files are stored in each directory (we stick with prior sample but similar conventions are used for MC samples):
+The following files are stored in each directory (we stick with prior sample, but similar conventions are used for MC samples):

     * ``<mod_file>_prior_<namendo>_vs_<namexo>.fig``: histogram and
       CDF plot of the MC sample of the individual entry of the shock